Proximal indirect comparison: Asymptotic theory for target parameter estimation

 Before presenting an estimator for the target parameter, we make a connection between the sampling scheme and the probability model.
 In the source trial \(S_{i}=1\), the observed data is an independently and identically distributed (i.i.d.) sample \((A_{i},X_{i},W_{i},Z_{i},Y_{i})\), \(i=1,2,\dots,n_{1}\).
 In the target trial \(S_{i}=0\), the observed data is an i.i.d. sample of \((X_{i},W_{i})\), \(i=n_{1}+1,n_{1}+2,\dots,n_{1}+n_{0}\).
-For the asymptotic arguments, we require that the ratio \(n_{0}/n\) approaches the fixed number \(\alpha\) between zero and one when \(n\) goes to infinity, where \(n=n_{0}+n_{1}\) is the total number of observations.
-Define the full data model as all distributions \(P^{*}\) over \((O,U)\) that satisfy \Cref{asn:identify} where \(O=(S,SA,X,SY,W,SZ)\).
-Then we can consider the observed data as an i.i.d. sample from \(P\), the marginalization of the full data distribution to \(O\).
-The collection of such marginal distributions is denoted by \(\mathscr{P}\).
-Specifically, the propensity score in both models is fixed at \(e(A\mid X)\), since the treatments in an RCT are usually administered according to a predetermined protocol.
+For the asymptotic arguments, we require that the ratio \(n_{0}/n\) approach the fixed number \(\alpha\) between zero and one when \(n\) goes to infinity, where \(n=n_{0}+n_{1}\) is the total number of observations.
+Then we can consider the observed data as an i.i.d. sample from \(P_{0}\), the true data generating mechanism.
+In this section, we use subscript \(0\) to indicate dependence on \(P_{0}\).
+We write \(\tilde{Y}_0=(2A-1)Y/e_0(A\mid X)\).
+We deal with the true parameter \(\theta_{0}\), which has a causal interpretation under the assumptions in Proposition~\ref{ppn:identification}.